-Elena Adasheva is an early career Polar social scientist and visual artist.
-She is committed to fostering intercultural communication and interdisciplinary collaborations in Polar research and education.
+Elena Adasheva is an early-career Polar social scientist and visual artist, committed to fostering interdisciplinary collaborations and intercultural dialogue in Polar research and education.

-Research Interests: interdisciplinary studies of light and dark; environmental anthropology; environmental humanities; anthropology of infrastructure, electricity, and energy; governance; science diplomacy; anthropology and history of Polar expeditions; museum anthropology.
+Research Interests: environmental humanities; environmental and phenomenological anthropology; interdisciplinary studies of light and dark; visual anthropology; anthropology of infrastructure, electricity, and energy; anthropology and history of Polar expeditions and Polar science; museum studies; ethnographic and creative nonfiction writing

 Regional Interests: Polar Regions (the Arctic and Antarctic), Siberia

 Elena is currently a PhD Candidate in Sociocultural Anthropology at Yale University.
-She is a 2024 IASC-PA2F Fellow with the International Arctic Science Committee (IASC) and the Prince Albert II of Monaco Foundation (PA2F).
-In 2024-2025, she serves as a Graduate Writing Fellow at Yale’s Graduate Writing Lab.
+In 2024–2025, she serves as a Graduate Writing Fellow at Yale’s Graduate Writing Lab and as a Part-time Acting Instructor for a Yale undergraduate seminar.
+Elena is a 2024-2025 IASC-PA2F Fellow with the International Arctic Science Committee (IASC) and the Prince Albert II of Monaco Foundation (PA2F).
 Previously, she was a Visiting Scholar at New York University for the 2023-2024 academic year.

-Light and dark in the Polar regions is the topic of Elena’s current ethnographic research projects.
-Her dissertation, based on a nine-month fieldwork in the Arctic, explores human-environment relations, urban infrastructure, and energy governance in the Russian Arctic.
-Elena’s fieldwork was supported by the National Science Foundation and the American Councils for International Education.
-In 2023, Elena was one of the scientists selected to work on the ARICE-PONANT Polar Expedition Ship “Le Commandant Charcot” with her original research project, exploring perceptions of light in the Arctic landscape.
+Light and dark in the Polar regions is the focus of Elena’s current ethnographic research.
+Her dissertation, based on nine months of fieldwork in the Siberian Arctic, explores human–environment relations and urban infrastructure.
+This research was supported by the National Science Foundation and the American Councils for International Education.
+Elena’s second research interest lies in the history and practice of Polar exploration and science.

 Elena is a board member of the USAPECS, a United States national committee of the Association of Polar Early Career Scientists (APECS).
 In 2022, she represented APECS at the EU-PolarNet webinar “Who owns the Arctic? — an Introduction to Arctic Governance” together with Volker Rachold, head of the German Arctic Office at the Alfred Wegener Institute.
 Elena served as a grant application reviewer on the Icelandic Research Fund’s expert panel on social sciences, law, and educational sciences.